Source Code Data Augmentation for Deep Learning: A Survey: Downstream Tasks

 \subsection{Method Name Prediction}

-The goal of method name prediction is to predict the name of a method given the program. \citet{yefet2020adversarial} attack and defense source code models by using variable-name-replaced adversarial programs on the \textit{Java} dataset~\cite{alon2018codeseq}. \citet{ pour2021search} propose a search-based testing framework specifically for adversarial robustness.
-They generate adversarial examples of Java with ten popular refactoring operators widely used in Java. \citet{yu2022data} implement a data augmentation framework and 18 transformation rules for processing Java source code on the \textit{Java} dataset.
+The goal of method name prediction is to predict the name of a method given the program. \citet{yefet2020adversarial} attack and defense source code models by using variable-name-replaced adversarial programs on the \textit{Code2Seq} dataset~\cite{alon2018codeseq}. \citet{ pour2021search} propose a search-based testing framework specifically for adversarial robustness.
+They generate adversarial examples of Java with ten popular refactoring operators widely used in Java. \citet{rabin2021generalizability} and \citet{yu2022data} both implement data augmentation frameworks and various transformation rules for processing Java source code on the \textit{Code2Seq} dataset.